steqeq/0000/docs/tutorials/install/pytorch-install.md

    pip3 install wheel setuptools
    ```

-4. Install torch, `torchvision`, and `torchaudio` as specified by the installation
+4. Install torch, torchvision, and torchaudio as specified by the installation
    matrix.

    ```{note}